rzonedevops/ad-res-j7/UPDATED_DRAFTS/BANTJIES_ULTIMATE_CONTROL_POWER_STRUCTURE_ANALYSIS.md

 **Step 1: Bantjies Makes Decision**
 - As Trustee, Bantjies decides what happens
 - As Accountant, Bantjies has all financial information
-- As R18.6M creditor, Bantjies has leverage over Peter
+- As R18.6M DEBTOR, Bantjies has DESPERATE MOTIVE (avoid paying R18.685M debt)

 **Step 2: Bantjies Instructs Rynette**
 - Rynette is Bantjies' executor